-12) My university runs on the quarter system, and my finals do not end until after the Amgen Scholars Program begins on May 28.
+12) My university runs on the quarter system, and my finals do not end until after the Amgen Scholars Program beginnning the Tuesday after Memorial Day.
 Am I still eligible to participate?

 Yes; however, upon your acceptance, you must provide a letter from the registrar stating that your final exam schedule conflicts with the program start date.
 In addition, you must complete the full 10 weeks of research and will have to make up any time missed at the end of the program.
 You will also have to complete the safety certification after your arrival since you will miss the group safety training at the start of the program.

 13) Will housing be provided during my stay in New York?

 Yes.
 The program covers the cost of housing.
 Amgen students will live together in Columbia housing near the Morningside Heights campus.

 Yes.
 Housing for Amgen students consists of double-occupancy rooms.

 15) Are meals covered by the program?

 Other than during the Amgen Scholars Symposium in California and at certain social events, students must pay for the cost of food.

 16) What is Flex?